cf86/JKodiWrapper/README.md

 ### Make a call
 After an instance is instantiated, a component can directly be accessed and offers all methods defined in the specfic module of the [Kodi JSON API](https://kodi.wiki/view/JSON-RPC_API/v8).
 The KodiID is just an ID which will just be returned, so you can use whatever ID you want:

+note: in all Examples the playerID should be received using getActivePlayers first.
+For simplicity it is set to 1 in all examples.

 #### get all active players
 ```java